GCRI Trust: ‘Improving Sustainability in Tomorrows Protected Horticulture’

 Headline bullet points: These bullet points (between 1-5 as guidance) should be written to flag up key highlights that will encourage a reader to continue exploring the report.
 The bullet points should succinctly answer the question: “As a result of this desk study, what could the UK Protected Crops and Outdoor Ornamentals sector look out for?”

-- Towards a closed system: temperature and humidity, old problems with new solutions
+- Temperature and humidity, old problems with new solutions.
+Are we getting this right?

 Background: Text highlighting the broad issues to be addressed in the desk study (max 800 words).